Nas: Stillmatic (2001)

 I didn't completely understand what Nas was talking about when he said "Blood of a Slave, Heart of a King."
 It wasn't until I took Africana Studies classes at California State University, Long Beach when I finally understood what he was talking about.

-"Heart of a King" means Africans who were ancient kings before being forced into slavery in the United States.
+"Heart of a King" means Africans who were royal ancient kings and queens in Africa before being forced into slavery in the United States.

 Once I understood what Nas was talking about.
-The words "Blood of a Slave, Heart of a King" became more powerful to me because I come from African ancestors who were forced into slavery in the United States, and I come from ancient African kings from Africa.
+The words "Blood of a Slave, Heart of a King" became more powerful to me because I come from African ancestors who were forced into slavery in the United States, and I come from ancient African royalty.